JulianVoe/Snowman/README.md

 "timings.sh" and "reduced-timings.sh" can have multiple versions running in parallel, since they copy the binary to the working directory. "instrument.sh" cannot have different versions running in parallel.

 ### Plotting data
- - For timing data: use "plot-reduced.py" to generate plots
+ - For timing data (both reduced and not): use "plot-reduced.py" to generate plots
  - As I said, we can run "instrument.sh" and then use CubeGui and Vampir
+ - For full timing data one can also use the old "analyze-scaling.py" and "plot-performance.py" but this is very much recommended against

 ### Results
  - results1: What the first performance test seems to suggest: the worker size should be either all / (#threads * 8) or all / (#threads * 16) and the root process should have something between 1/4 and 1/16 of that tilesize.